 The following is a draft agenda.
 Changes may be made without notice.

-All the sessions will be held in EDT (Eastern Daylight Time)
+All the sessions will be held in EST (Eastern Standard Time)

 Canada is one of the most diverse countries in the world.
 In November 2015, Canada captured global headlines with the unveiling of a diverse cabinet that “looks like Canada”.
 While this was a tremendous milestone, it is important that we do not rest on our laurels and continue to work towards diversity, equity, culture, and engagement at every level of the public sector.